PaulSoderlind/FinancialEconometrics/Readme.md

 4. The plots are in png format (so GitHub can show them).
 If you want sharper plots, change `default(fmt = :png)` to `default(fmt = :svg)` in one of the top cells.

-5. The current version is tested on Julia 1.6 and 1.7.
+5. The current version is tested on Julia 1.8.

 # Relation to Other Julia Econometrics Codes